 Tai Chi Classes in Yorkshire 07855 850 427

-Accelerate your learning by practicing at home between classes, subscribe via the 'buy a video subscription' button or add videos on when you renew your classes.
+Accelerate your learning by practicing at home between classes, select the 'classes plus videos' option when you renew your classes or ask Cherry in class

 Part 1: Yang / BEIJING 24 Tai Chi FORM